jeremydumais/CPP-SMTPClient-library/README.md

 ## 📰 What's new

+- Version 1.1.10:
+    - Solve the issue where STARTTLS is not recognized if it is returned as the last response from the mail server.
 - Version 1.1.9:
     - Rework the build system to support static build and to generate correct release version.